Communication

 Introduction to the ideas and scholarship that constitute the various research interests in the department.
 (Formerly 7600:600)

-COMM:602 Qualitative Methods in Communication (3 Credits)
+COMM 602 Qualitative Methods in Communication (3 Units)

 Prerequisite: COMM 600.
 The course covers paradigms underlying qualitative inquiry, major methods of inquiry, and techniques utilized in the communication discipline.
 The course fosters students' ability to conduct qualitative research through gathering and analyzing data.
 (Formerly 7600:602)

-COMM:603 Quantitative Methods in Communication (3 Credits)
+COMM 603 Quantitative Methods in Communication (3 Units)

 An introduction to elementary concepts of empirical and quantitative research and their application in studies of mass media research topics.
 (Formerly 7600:603)